IsmaelZaidi/AskNow/docs/design-document/Design document Draft.md

 #### Conclusion

 From these results we derived certain improvement points.
 We made the question box resizeable.
 Next to that we also made sure that the lecture name and the student count were working.
 These issues were in the medium/ high severity ranking and we made sure to tackle them first.
 We also got working with the design of colours and styling.
-As you can see in the following pictures we made quite an improvements with regards to the styling.
+We also created an aditional functionality to further improve user freedom.
+We implemented a method which lets you export all the questions.
+These are the things where we got the chance to improve them.
+For further changes we could include a help document and extra documentation.
+Furthermore there is also room for improvement in the error prevention category.
+Here we could be more consise and cover more possible errors that can happen.

 ### Responsible computer science